v4rakh/ts3web/README.md

 <a name="dockerperms"></a>
 ###### I always get `no write permissions` or something similar when trying to save snapshots or when a log entry is created.
 This probably happens when you're in the docker setup.
 Ensure that host binds have permissions set up properly.
-The user which is used in the docker container is `www-data` with id `82`.
-If, e.g. logs are host bound, then execute `chown -R 82:82 host/path/to/log`.
+The user which is used in the docker container is `nobody` with id `82`.
+If, e.g. logs are host bound, then execute `chown -R 65534:65534 host/path/to/log`.
 The same holds true for snapshots.

 ## Configuration